DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 ## Coverage Test and UML

-See the Coverage Test folder and UML image in repository.
+See the Coverage Test folder and UML image (or pdf) in repository.

 ## Introduction